 - When you lose someone very close to you, the emotional response will be sadness.

 - In terms of developmental issues, abuse and/or neglect, there is likely to be a sense of anger at the core.

 When we are overwhelmed by emotion, it either turns in on itself or spills outwards.

-Emotion that turns inwards is always coupled with shame, guilt or self-reproach and related to the story of what has happened.
+Emotion that turns inwards is always coupled with shame, guilt or self-reproach and is related to the story of what has happened.
 Emotion that flows outwards is always coupled with blame and the story of what took place.
-It is these coupled elements that keep trauma going, and which confuses emotion and the sense of helplessness, into making the vicious cycle of Post-Traumatic Stress Disorder Symptoms continue circling like a revolving door.
+It is these coupled elements that keep trauma going, and which confuse emotion and the sense of helplessness into making the vicious cycle of Post-Traumatic Stress Disorder Symptoms continue to circle like a revolving door.